 - You can also explore existing or new private vaccinator relationships independently from DHS support.

 - Create clear expectations between the employer and vaccinator regarding roles and responsibilities.
 Guidance is available in Wisconsin Employer-Based COVID-19 Vaccination Clinics, P-02943 (PDF) (also available in Spanish).

 Vaccine education is key to promoting vaccination and addressing misinformation.

 - Provide information and resources.
-Hang posters, email a letter, request a presentation from DHS, or get creative with other methods.
+Hang posters or get creative with other methods.

 - Create a culture where getting the COVID-19 vaccine is part of being healthy.

 Use the suggested resources, policies, and practices in the Wisconsin Economic Development Corporation’s (WEDC) Wisconsin Vaccine Guidance for All Businesses to help your employees gain confidence in getting the vaccine.